diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

-New measure was created to calculate average price per weight and shipment charge.
+A new measure was created to calculate the average price per weight and shipment charge.

- Following DAX expression was written to find total distance,

          AvgShipmentCharge =
                 VAR totalcharge = SUM(shipment_details[SH_CHARGES])